ciotlosm/docs-lovelace/card-picture.md

 ### Picture

-A very simple card that allows you to set an image to use for navigation to various paths in your interface.
+A very simple card that allows you to set an image to use for navigation to various paths in your interface or to call a service.

 ![picture-sample](https://user-images.githubusercontent.com/1444314/42169623-44e76f06-7de2-11e8-96ca-9cbefca25df8.png)